samullen/CDSCC/README.md

 # Challenge 2 – Text Reflow

-I had plans on writing this recursively as well, but I had a sneaking suspicion that I could get away with a regex instead.
+I planned to write this recursively as well, but I had a sneaking suspicion that I could get away with a regex instead.
 If it hadn't worked, I could have created another recursive method to chop up the incoming text.
 Neither the regex nor this latter case would be useful for large text files (memory hogs).
 In